 Superowner slices: represent the amount of slices that a user needs to own to edit Slicer metadata, add products on the decentralized store and other admin-level actions.
 Pick any amount that is convenient for you.

-Collectible asset: If active, the slicer's metadata cannot be changed once set for the first time, useful for slicers that need to represent NFTs.
+Immutable metadata: If active, the slicer's metadata cannot be changed once set for the first time, useful for slicers that need to represent NFTs.
 You can leave this unchecked.

 Now click on Slice and wait for the transaction to go through.
 If it takes time you can leave this page and find it later in your profile page.